 "Tell the judge I love my wife."
 Astonishing from beginning until end, Loving is a well-crafted historical drama that pays homage to Richard and Mildred Loving.
 The film's sensible approach in storytelling blossoms its relevance in today's world.

 Delivering one of the most real dramas of 2016 filled with full-bodied characters, Manchester by the Sea will destroy your heart and soul.

 Seen through the eyes of one man’s story, Moonlight welds together a beautifully crafted character study of lives too rarely seen in the spotlight.
 The reason why Moonlight won Best Picture is because it is the best film of 2016.

 #1 La La Land

 A technicolor musical treasure!
 La La Land is, hands down, the tap-dancing movie of the year.
+La La Land will sweep you off your feet with its music, dance numbers, performances, direction and vivid beauty.
 It's sheer perfection as it refuels a dying genre.
 It's my favorite film of 2016.